unstoppabledomains/dev-docs/getting-started/glossary.md

 * Consensus - An algorithm that aims to make decentralized record-keeping more similar to a centralized database.
 It is a state of agreement among the nodes on a blockchain and is required to confirm new transactions and add new blocks to the blockchain.
 * CNS (Crypto Naming Service) - The original Unstoppable Domains naming service that handles .crypto domains on the Ethereum mainnet.
 It is deprecated as new domains are minted on UNS which supports various domain endings besides `.crypto`.
+* Custody - A service where a third party (like a brokerage) holds an asset on behalf of a client.

 ### D

-* Dapp (Decentralized Application) - An application built on open-source code that lives on the blockchain.
+* DApp (Decentralized Application) - An application built on open-source code that lives on the blockchain.
 Dapps exist independent of centralized groups or figures and often incentivize users to maintain them through rewarded tokens.
 * Decentralized - A system operated by a distributed, peer-to-peer network instead of a central authority figure.
 * DNS (Domain Naming Service) - The hierarchical and decentralized naming system used to identify computers, services, and other resources reachable through the Internet or other Internet Protocol networks.
 * Domain Endings - Also known as TLD or domain extension, is the last segment of a domain name or the part that follows immediately after the `dot` symbol, i.e., `.crypto`, `.nft`, `.x`.